openego/eDisGo/tests/data/oep/README.md

 - Registered the `oep` marker.
 - Replaced the global OEP engine with a lazy `oep_engine` fixture.
 - Added a runtime guard that reports unmarked tests attempting live OEP access.
+- Configured the three basic Linux and Windows matrix entries to run without live OEP access.
+- Kept one Python 3.12 coverage entry in the matrix that runs all tests, has the OEP token and a 140-minute timeout, and uploads the result to Coveralls.
+- Removed the former workflow queue and the redundant dedicated OEP job; only the coverage matrix entry executes live OEP tests in each workflow.

 ### `test_edisgo.py`